 Projects

 The permanent spring-fed pools in the Park are home to an endemic fish – the Flinders Ranges Mogurnda (Mogurnda clivicola).
 We monitor the water quality and the fish population characteristics.
-This effort has informed the translocation in 2021 of 600 fish to water holes to the south of the Park in an attempt to establish insurance populations.
+Our findngs are published in peer-reviewed scientifc journals.
+Read them here.
+This effort has informed the translocation in 2021 of 600 fish to permanent water bodies to the south of the Park to establish self sustaining insurance populations.
 Go to the monitoring page for more details.

 Ray and Roger measuring water quality parameters